Huxleyjj/Terminal_App/README.md

 ### Statement of Purpose and Scope

 Discover your Greek God is designed to match the users personality with a Greek God by answering various questions in the questionnaire.
-It is a easy to use terminal application, which will provide the personality match with users who are bored and need something to do.
-It is a fun distraction and was created for enjoyment purposes.
+It is a easy to use terminal application and is a fun distraction for people looking to unwind.
+It was created for enjoyment purposes.

 ### Target Audience